NOTES #7 - TRANSISTOR

 The three most common schematics used are:

-More problematic is biasing the FET transistors; therefore, we will try presenting a few schematics.
+More problematic is biasing the FET transistors; therefore, we will present

 FET transistors behave similar to voltage controlled relays.